 - Download the Optifine installer from below.

-- Open the installer, you must have Java on your PC.
+- Open the installer, you must have Java installed on your PC.

 - Click on “Install” button and you have done!